JoeHancock1995/TriviaGame/README.md

 # TriviaGame

 Triviia game about things nuclear weapons related.
-Theirs is 8 total questions you have one minute to answer.
+There is 8 total questions you have 30 seconds to answer.
 At the end a score will be shown
 Good Luck.